Interface for accessing ivschat.

 Chat Token Endpoint

-CreateChatToken — Creates an encrypted token that is used to establish an individual WebSocket connection to a room.
-The token is valid for one minute, and a connection (session) established with the token is valid for the specified duration.
+CreateChatToken — Creates an encrypted token that is used by a chat participant to establish an individual WebSocket chat connection to a room.
+When the token is used to connect to chat, the connection is valid for the session duration specified in the request.
+The token becomes invalid at the token-expiration timestamp included in the response.

 CreateRoom — Creates a room that allows clients to connect and pass messages.